 The membership fees for CICTC are as follows:

-Membership fees for ACTA and FGA are listed on the membership form.
+Membership fees for ACTA are listed on the membership form.
 For FGA membership please join via their website.

 For membership enquiries, contact the club secretary at firstname.lastname@example.org.